rsek/datasworn/ironsworn_moves.md

 * Threaten or incite: Roll +iron.
 * Lie or swindle: Roll +shadow.

 On a **strong hit**, they’ll do what you want or share what they know.
 Take +1 momentum.
-If you use this exchange to *Endure Harm*, make that move now and add +1.
+If you use this exchange to *Gather Information*, make that move now and add +1.

 On a **weak hit**, as above, but they ask something of you in return.
 Envision what they want (*Ask the Oracle* if unsure).

-On a **miss**, they refuse or make a demand which costs you greatly. *Endure Harm*.
+On a **miss**, they refuse or make a demand which costs you greatly. *Pay the Price*.

 ### Sojourn